skip to content

 Funding Information

-Running from April 2017 until September 2021, the project is funded by the European Research Council, under the Horizon 2020 Excellent Science programme (grant agreement No 716689).
+Running from April 2017 until September 2021, the project was funded by the European Research Council, under the Horizon 2020 Excellent Science programme (grant agreement No 716689).

 ERC logoEU flag